 This is a powerful, pungent whisky, but it is also light and sparkling! ~ how can this be?

-Next is the wet sheeps wool taste with something light and blue on the top.
-This is the iodine, medicinal, seaweed taste.
+Next is the wet sheep wool taste with something light and blue on the top.
+This is the iodine, medicinal, and seaweed taste.

 A sharpness is left on the tongue and the top of your mouth.